ktnlvr/drakula/README.md

 The target Python version is 3.9, with all the subsequent Python3.X versions following as per Python's major version compatibility policy.

-All the dependencies are listed in the [requirements.txt](./requirements.txt) and should run as per their own compatibility policy.
+All the dependencies are listed in the [`requirements.txt`](./requirements.txt) and should run as per their own compatibility policy.

-The product also requires an active and running and accessable instance of MariaDB.
+The product also requires an active and running and accessible instance of MariaDB.
 The credentials, as well as the port and the host should be configured following the [Configuration](#configuration) section.

 ### Configuration

 Configuration is done via environmental variables.
 They can be both fetched from and environment and a `.env` file.
-For more examples see [example.env](./example.env).
+For more examples see [`example.env`](./example.env).

 ## Quality Requirements